apache/flink/docs/libs/gelly_guide.md

 Graph<Long, HashSet<Long>, Double> graph = ...

 // configure the iteration
-VertexCentricConfiguration parameters = new VertexCentricConfiguration();
+ScatterGatherConfiguration parameters = new ScatterGatherConfiguration();

 // set the messaging direction parameters.setDirection(EdgeDirection.IN);

-// run the vertex-centric iteration, also passing the configuration parameters DataSet<Vertex<Long, HashSet<Long>>> result =
+// run the scatter-gather iteration, also passing the configuration parameters DataSet<Vertex<Long, HashSet<Long>>> result =
-			graph.runVertexCentricIteration(
+			graph.runScatterGatherIteration(
 			new VertexUpdater(), new Messenger(), maxIterations, parameters)
 			.getVertices();